lupuleasa-core/wearehostsformemes/meta-meme.md

 &nbsp;

-Natural selection is a good model for growth if you can apply selective pressure on your memes.

-War of ideas is beneficial for you the living being.

-&nbsp;

-The things I am talking about are still a meme, they are part of meta-memetics (memes that spread awareness about the existence of memes)
+The things I am talking here are still memes, they are part of meta-memetics (memes that spread awareness about the existence of memes)

-&nbsp;

-Memetics is not pseudoscience, it's a soft science (just like sociology and anthropology).

-Right now, the field is too chaotic to have accurate predictions.

-The mechanisms underlying it are scientific.

 &nbsp;